TheAlgorithms/Python/README.md

 ###### View the algorithm in [action][shell-toptal]

+### Topological

+From [Wikipedia][topological-wiki]: In the field of computer science, a topological sort or topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.
+For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.
+A topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a directed acyclic graph (DAG).
+Any DAG has at least one topological ordering, and algorithms are known for constructing a topological ordering of any DAG in linear time.

 ### Time-Complexity Graphs

 Comparing the complexity of sorting algorithms (Bubble Sort, Insertion Sort, Selection Sort)